The information on this site is subject to a disclaimer, a copyright notice and rules related to personal data protection.

-- Information services, that provide citizens and business with easy and effective access to essential information, thus increasing efficiency, transparency and understanding of the activities of the Translation Centre.
+- Information services, which provide citizens and business with easy and effective access to essential information, thus increasing efficiency, transparency and understanding of the activities of the Translation Centre.

-- Interactive communication services, that allow better contacts with citizens and business.
-Interactive communication services facilitates internal policy consultations, and feedback mechanisms, thus contributing to the shaping of policies, the activities and the services of the Translation Centre
+- Interactive communication services, which allow better contacts with citizens and business Interactive communication services facilitates internal policy consultations, and feedback mechanisms, thus contributing to the shaping of policies, the activities and the services of the Translation Centre

-- Transaction services, that allow access to all basic forms of internal transactions and transactions with the Translation Centre, e.g. procurement, recruitment etc.
+- Transaction services, which allow access to all basic forms of internal transactions and transactions with the Translation Centre, e.g. procurement, recruitment etc.

 When you send such a message, your personal data is collected only to the extent necessary to reply and stored to simplify the answering process.
-If the team managing the mailbox is unable to answer your question, they will forward it to a service that can and you will be informed by e-mail.
-Emails including questions and answers might be archived to monitor the process and make it simpler to reply to recurring questions.
+If the team managing the mailbox is unable to answer your question, they will forward it to a service that can, and you will be informed by email.
+Emails containing questions and answers may be archived to monitor the process and make it simpler to reply to recurring questions.

 If you have any questions about the processing of your email and related personal data, do not hesitate to include them in your message.